Skip to main content

 Errors: make recovery straightforward

-• Validate server‑side and return structured errors with a machine‑readable code
+Validate on the server side.
+Always.
+Then return structured errors with a machine-readable code field.

-• Include a short, user‑safe message and optionally hints the model can act on
+Include a short, user-safe message.
+Maybe add hints if the model can actually do something about it.

 Outputs: predictable and small